kambahr/go-weblight/README.md

 #### Navigation

-Within the master page, getContent(), javascript, function gets the content (simulating href of an A tag).
-To get to the outside of the master page: the &lt;a&t; tag is used.
-The web server will know whether to send response with the master page or a single page independently.
+Within the master page, getContent(), javascript, function gets the content (simulating href of an A tag); and to get to the outside of the master page: the &lt;a&gt; tag is used.
+The web server will know whether to responde with a master page or a single (independent) page.

 #### Javascript